brefphp/aws-lambda-layers/README.md

 This will create the Docker images on your machine, and generate the Lambda layer zip files in `./output`.

+### Testing

-Then, run the automated tests:
+After building the images, run the automated tests:

 ```sh
 make test